jensbambauer/seriale/site/content/seriale-pro.md

         - text: "The Business Day is a huge conference and networking event, it will be held for the 3rd time as part of “die Seriale“ and is expanded to two days."
         - text: "For the first time “DIMA Giessen” will be held - Germany’s very first physical market with focus on short form digital series.
 This is in cooperation with “Bilbao Seriesland“."
         - text: "Finally, 15 brand new concepts for digitals series will be presented to the industry during a pitch competition."
-  # - partial: text-and-image
+  - partial: text-and-image
-  #   headline: DIGITAL SERIES PITCH CONTEST
+    headline: DIGITAL SERIES PITCH CONTEST
-  #   data:
+    data:
-  #     image: /img/pitch-contest.jpg
+      embed: '<iframe src="https://player.vimeo.com/video/556903080" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>'
-  #     headline: "Pitch Your Project"
+      headline: "Pitch Your Project"
-  #     text: 'In cooperation with FLIXXO & flixxo Creative Lab<br><br>15 Pre-selected finalists will get 3 minutes to pitch their show concept live to an international panel of industry judges.<br><br> The winner of the pitch contest will receive €1,000 in funding for their project.
-Furthermore the winner is eligible to join the Flixxo Creative Lab, supporting the project with script consultations by experienced Flixxo screenwriters and producers.
-Plus Flixxo offers assistance throughout the making of the show and ultimately with distribution, taking advantage of their strong network.
-Many thanks to our Pitch Competition sponsor Flixxo!'
+      text: '24 international creators, get the chance to present their series project in a 3 minute long pitch video.
+Among them, some creators will pitch their project for the first time.
+In a livestream, which will be moderated by Thomas Veyrier (Toulouses/France), Caris Vujcec (New York City/United States) and John Tague (Los Angeles/United States), the videos will be shown to a selected jury and audience.
+The jury will give a short feedback afterwards.
+The best pitch will be announced during the award ceremony on Sunday June 6th.
+The pitch contest takes place on the 5th of June from 4pm to 8pm and includes four rounds.'
   # - partial: teaser-grid
   #   headline: jury pitch contest
   #   data: